liloheinrich/SatelliteInterferenceResearch/README.md

 "SpaceX requests authorization to operate its direct-to-cellular payload to communicate on an unprotected, non-interference basis in the 1910-1915 MHz uplink E-s and 1990-1995 MHz downlink s-E bands PCS G Block with off-the-shelf cellular mobile devices otherwise authorized by the Commission to operate in the same frequencies."

-Application: Space Station -> Amendment to a Pending Application -> Mobile Satellite Service -> 1910-1995 MHz -> Non−Geostationary Space Station -> authorization to add new emission designator and related service, antenna, and frequency

 Technical Narrative
 - 1910-1915 MHz uplink E-s and 1990-1995 MHz downlink s-E bands PCS G Block
 - up to 7,500 satellites at orbital shells at 525 km, 530 km, and 535 km altitudes. maintain apogee and perigee within an altitude range of -50 km to +45 km. inclination maintained to less than 0.5 degrees of the respective target values.
 RAANs precess and span the range of 0-360 degrees.
 See Direct-to-Cell_MSS_T.mdb